HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 Any filename matching pattern can be used; granularity of the tar-balls: about 200GB / month.
 All stored data are in a single tar-ball.

-Store initially not on archive (tape) but on largedata.
+Store initially not on archive (tape) but on largedata. `$largedata`-storage can be done by different users; tape storage should be done only by a single user (e.g., goergen1 or kollet1).

 ## Further documentation
 Please find further and more general information about the TSMP Workflow-Engine